Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Research gaps and agenda

-The majority of our partner hospitals, however, use software that is directly connected to the hospital information system and coordinates patient transportation.
+Four out of five of the hospitals, however, use dedicated software that is directly connected to the hospital information system in order to coordinate patient transports.
 In one case, in addition to patient transport, the software also coordinates the transport of materials, medicines, and blood samples.
-In order to initiate a patient transport to be performed by a transporter via the software, the department or ward from which the transport originates submits a transport request in the software, which is then automatically forwarded by the system to one or several transporters.
+In order to initiate a patient transport to be performed by a transporter via the software, the department or nursing ward from which the transport originates submits a transport request in the software, which is then automatically forwarded by the system to one or several transporters.
 The transporters carry a smartphone with them on which a dedicated app informs them about incoming transport requests, which they can then accept directly via the app.
-In the case of one practice partner, to carry out a transport, a transporter has to scan QR codes at the pick-up location and on the patient's wristband when the transport starts, and afterwards at the drop-off location and again on the patient's wristband in order to allow the software to register the pick-up and delivery times and keep track of the patient's location.
-In the case of another partner hospital, the patient is identified by a five-point system at the start of a transport, which includes checking the patient's location on the ward plan and on the room allocation plan, as well as checking the patient's number, name, and date of birth.
+In the case of one hospital, to carry out a transport, a transporter has to scan QR codes at the pick-up location and on the patient's wristband when the transport starts, and afterwards at the drop-off location and again on the patient's wristband in order to allow the software to register the pick-up and delivery times and keep track of the patient's location.
+In the case of another hospital, the patient is identified by a five-point system at the start of a transport, which includes checking the patient's location on the nursing ward layout and on the room allocation plan, as well as checking the patient's number, name, and date of birth.
 After the transport, the successful delivery is then confirmed via the app.
-In all cases, however, the software and smartphone app do not include any assistance for the routing of the transporters, and the decision about which transporters are notified of an incoming transport request is based only on a very basic algorithm that tries to balance the number of requests across transporters during periods of low transport demand.
+However, neither the software nor the smartphone app include any assistance for the routing of the transporters.
+The decision about which transporters are notified of an incoming transport request is managed automatically by the software, based on a proprietary, black-box algorithm.
+According to the available information, the assignments made by the algorithm are chosen so as to balance the number of requests across transporters during periods of low transport demand, but the algorithm does not perform any optimization beyond that.
 Moreover, the software systems only coordinate transports carried out by patient transporters, while transports to be performed by medical personnel, such as nurses, are handled manually, similar to the phone call-based process described above.